 Minor digression: given that FileMaker is interpreting $rows in the above example as text, what happens if we attempt to increment it by 1?

 FileMaker recasts the variable as a number, performs the math as instructed…

 …and the comparison now will take place in “number space”.

 (End of minor digression.)

 OK, we’ve seen some examples of how a numeric value in a variable can be interpreted as text.
 Are there other ways this could happen?

-Yes, there are lots of other ways, for example, a numeric value sitting in a text field or a calculated field with a text result is one way.
-Another would be where the value comes in via a script parameter that FileMaker interprets as text, and a third would be if the numeric value has intentionally been cast as text, e.g.,
+Yes, there are lots of other ways, for example, a numeric value sitting in a text field or a calculated field with a text result are two ways.
+A third would be where the value comes in via a script parameter that FileMaker interprets as text, and a fourth would be if the numeric value has intentionally been cast as text, e.g.,

 Before we call it quits today, there’s one more aspect to this I’d like to mention, and I will venture to guess that this represents a “ticking time bomb” in many solutions out there… one that in some cases has never detonated, and in other cases that detonates once in a while, but then appears to be non-reproducible so has not been corrected.